lubuntu-team/manual/source/5/5.2/desktop_icons.rst

 ------------------------------------------
 1. Shortcuts can be copied to the desktop by dragging and dropping them from the application menu.
 2. You can also create shortcuts by dragging and dropping files and folders from the File manager onto the desktop.
 3. To rename a file on the desktop right click on the icon :menuselection:`Rename`.
+4. To open the properites of a file or icon on your desktop right click the icon :menuselection:`Properites`.

 .. image:: desktop_entry.png